-16.02 (a) (ii)Medical Services Plan, Extended Health Benefits and Dental Plan
+f) Medical Services Plan, Extended Health Benefits and Dental Plan

 The premiums for the Medical Services Plan, Extended Health Benefits and Dental Plan depend on the extent of coverage (single, couple, or family).
 Premiums are set by the plan administrators.
-Premiums are paid 75% by the University and 25% by the Continuing Sessional Lecturer.
+Premiums are paid seventy-five percent (75%) by the University and twenty-five percent (25%) by the Sessional Lecturer.
 Participation in the Medical Services Plan is also subject to the eligibility rules of that plan.